 The Consent Decree states that four full-time faculty members, one from each of Cooper Union's four divisions, elected by the full-time faculty; one part-time faculty member elected by the part-time faculty; and one staff member elected by the staff shall serve as Faculty Representatives.
 The Board complied with this requirement by adopting Section 1.14 of the amended bylaws.
-There are currently five representatives serving, but only three full-time faculty members from each of Cooper Union's four designated divisions.
-There is currently no Representative for the School of Art because the previously elected faculty member is leaving her position at Cooper Union.
-Kroll was informed that the Dean is aware of this issue and is currently seeking a qualified replacement.
+There are currently only three Faculty Representatives serving, however, only one of which is a full-time faculty member from one of Cooper Union's four divisions, the Faculty of Humanities and Social Sciences.
+The representatives for the Schools of Architecture and Engineering both ended their terms in December 2023, but the faculties of both schools have selected new representatives who will be onboarded in time for the Board's upcoming quarterly meeting.
+The faculty of the School of Art has been without a representative since 2022, and still has not put forth a faculty member to serve in the role.